Dower Rights: What You Need To Know

 Tap Into Equity

 Dower rights date back to English common law and became part of state laws across the nation in the early 1800s.
-In those days, women were usually financially dependent on their husbands and weren’t able to own property of their own, including real estate title.
+Historically, women were usually financially dependent on their husbands and weren’t allowed to own property, including real estate title.

 The purpose of the dower rights was to help a widow support herself if her husband passed away.
 Dower rights were also seen as being in the public interest.
 They prevented widows from becoming dependent on government services.

-Similar to dower is curtesy, which is a common law right that husbands had.
+Husbands also held a similar common law right called curtesy rights.
 If their wife died, curtesy entitled them to her property and estate.
 Curtesy only applied to couples who had a child together.
-It prevented the husband from transferring the property to anyone but the child.
+It also prevented the husband from transferring the property to anyone but the child.

-Dower rights exist in state law and give individuals an interest in their spouse’s property.
-When one spouse dies, dower rights require that their spouse be entitled to at least one-third of the property.
-Spouses maintain their dower rights until they forfeit them, which there are several ways to do.
+Dower rights are part of state law and give individuals an interest in their spouse’s property.
+When one spouse dies, dower rights require that the surviving spouse is entitled to at least one-third of the deceased spouse’s property.
+Spouses maintain their dower rights until they forfeit them.
+There are several ways to forfeit dower rights.

-Dower rights supersede a will.
-If the deceased spouse has left their entire estate to another individual, the surviving spouse is still entitled to their one-third interest.
+Dower rights supersede a last will and testament.
+If the deceased spouse leaves their entire estate to another individual, the surviving spouse is still entitled to their one-third dower interest.
 These laws also prevent spouses from signing away property that their spouse would have dower rights to.

 Duration Of Dower Rights

-Dower rights are difficult to terminate, and there’s little that someone can do to prevent their spouse from exercising their dower rights.
+Dower rights are difficult to terminate, and there aren’t many ways to prevent someone from exercising their dower rights.
 Only the following scenarios can terminate dower rights:

-- Death: An individual’s dower rights are automatically terminated when they die.
+- Death: A married person’s dower rights are automatically terminated when they die.

-- Dissolution: Both spouses terminate their dower rights when they dissolve the marriage.
+- Divorce: Both spouses terminate their dower rights when they dissolve their marriage.

 - Release: Spouses may sign a release to give up their dower rights.